stevenharman/stevenharman.github.io/_posts/2012-10-02-bag-of-methods-module-and-grep-driven-development.markdown

 Thanks to fellow [Highgroover][highgroove], [Andy Lindeman][andy], for helping me to finally define these terms.
 Or at least, refine them.

-[highgroove]: http://highgroove.com Ruby and Ruby on Rails Consulting, Development, and Training
+[highgroove]: http://highgroove.com "Ruby and Ruby on Rails Consulting, Development, and Training"
 [andy]: http://www.andylindeman.com